DTG-FRESCO/cyp2sql/README.md

                 if (successConvert) InsertSchemaPostgres.executeSchemaChange(dbName, props);
                 break;
             case "translate":
-                // location of the script to allow results from Postgres to be piped back
+                // location of the script to allow results from Postgres to be piped back to
-                // to this class.
+                // this class.
 View and adapt the scripts if necessary.
                 String scriptLoc = "C:/Users/ocraw/IdeaProjects/cyp2sql-next/pgdbPlay.bat";

                 // Cypher query to translate and then execute.
-                String cypher = "MATCH (n) RETURN count(n);";
+                String cypher = "MATCH (a:Meta) RETURN DISTINCT a.type " +
+                 "UNION MATCH (a:Process) RETURN DISTINCT a.type;";

                 try {
+                    // obtain the intermediate representation
+                    DecodedQuery dQ = C2SMain.getDQ(cypher, props);
+                    System.out.println(dQ.getUnionParts().get(0).getMc());

-                    String sql = C2SMain.getTranslation(cypher, props);
+                    // convert the intermediate representation to SQL String sql = C2SMain.getTranslation(cypher, dQ, props);
+                    System.out.println(sql);

+                    // execute directly on Postgres if desired (the script will pipe
+                    // the results back into this tool).
                     String postgresOutput = C2SMain.runPostgres(sql, dbName, scriptLoc);
                     System.out.println(postgresOutput);
                 } catch (IOException e) {